boushphong/k8s-training/README.md

 ![image](https://user-images.githubusercontent.com/59940078/168922081-32366612-0340-43d9-9456-e5315e90395c.png)

 Not recommended to deploy 2 or more containers in a single pods.
-Because then we would have to find you whether the pod fails because of a service or another, containers will do a "lookup operation" to make network requests (kubernetes Service of Kube-dns will take care of all the ip address of different containers inside different pods)
+Because then we would have to find out whether the pod fails because of a service or another.

-Recommended Deployment Architecture (1 service per pod) Kubernetes manage its own DNS service.
-Therefore, in order for a container inside a pod communicate with another container in a different pod,
+Recommended Deployment Architecture (1 service per pod)

+Kubernetes manage its own DNS service.
+Therefore, in order for a container inside a pod to communicate with another container in a different pod, containers will do a "lookup operation" (to the DNS server of kubernetes) to make network requests (kubernetes Service of Kube-dns will take care of all the ip address of different containers inside different pods)

 ![image](https://user-images.githubusercontent.com/59940078/168922590-f41d8683-43d6-4303-88f6-a9c022636ca6.png)